multiversx/mx-presentations-sfbw-2019/README.md

 We need to configure and prepare the IDE before its first use.
 We automated this process: the IDE will download all its dependencies and configure itself with a minimum of input from you.
 These dependencies are:
 - A subset of the [LLVM](https://llvm.org) suite (namely `clang`, `llc`, `wasm-ld`).
-- The [Elrond Debug Node](https://github.com/ElrondNetwork/elrond-go-node-debug), a lightweight version of the Elrond node, containing extra functionality dedicated to SsmartContract development.
+- The [Elrond Debug Node](https://github.com/ElrondNetwork/elrond-go-node-debug), a lightweight version of the Elrond node, containing extra functionality dedicated to SsmartContract development. *This is not the same Node you installed in the first part of this document.*

 First, we set up a folder to be used by the IDE for its dependencies:
 1. Press `Ctrl+Shift+P` to open the VS Code command prompt (we'll do this a lot).